 Prices at these highly esteemed programs vary.
 Kosherica Pesach programs, for example, will be held this year at the Atlantis Paradise Island resort in the Bahamas, with prices starting at $5,395 per person; the Pointe Hilton Tapatio Cliff Resorts in Phoenix, Arizona, with prices beginning at $4,700 per person; and the PGA National Resort and Spa in Palm Beach, Florida, with prices starting at $5,250 per person.

-“We cater to every price range with our three hotels,” Kosherica said in an email.
+“We caterer to every price range with our three hotels,” Kosherica said in an email.
 “We have great promos that will end soon.
 We are selling very fast.”

 For those seeking a memorable Pesach vacation away from home this year, each of the reputable programs offer high-quality food options and overnight stays at competitive prices.